sozu-proxy/sozu/doc/debugging_strategies.md

 ### Zombies

 if the `sozu.zombies` metric triggers, this means there's an event loop or protocol implementation bug.
-The logs should contain the interla state of the sessions that were killed.
+The logs should contain the internal state of the sessions that were killed.
 Please copy those logs and open an issue to sozu.

 It usually comes with the `sozu.slab.count` increasing while the number of connections or active requests stays